 Want to know what Emma Stone, Mila Kunis, and Miranda Kerr all have in common?
 Well, their beauty is an obvious answer.
 But here's one trick that all three women use to keep their skin naturally clear and glowing: face oils.

 Cleansing with face oils has become an extremely popular beauty trend.
-Despite this, there is still an air of confusion and hesitancy that surrounds the use of face oils for many people.
+Despite this, many people are hesitant to start using face oils (myself included before I knew anything about them!)
 Those with oily skin avoid them due to fear of breaking out.
 Others with dry skin use face oils as an attempt to alleviate their skin dryness, sometimes without seeing any results.

 The truth is, every skin type can benefit from a face oil.

-Skin needs oil to help maintain its hydration, especially when it is stripped of its own natural oils, such as from using too harsh of a cleanser.
-Before you jump on the face oil bandwagon, though, keep in mind that there is a right and wrong way to use them.
-Read on to learn how to use face oils in your skincare routine for naturally clear, glowing skin.
+Our skin needs oil to prevent transepidermal water loss (TEWL), which means water evaporates from the skin into the environment.
+This is especially true when our skin is stripped of its own natural oils, such as from using too harsh of a cleanser.
+But it's important to know that there is a right and wrong way to use face oils.
+So before you run into the kitchen for that bottle of olive oil, keep reading to learn how to use face oils in your skincare routine for naturally clear, glowing skin.

 Types of face oils